hiddenhatpress/openai-assistants/README.md

 }
 ```

 The arguments to `create()` are a name, a set of instructions, and a list of tool types.
 These can be `code_interpreter`, `retrieval`, or `function`.
-We are creating a retrieval assistant -- that is, an assistant specialised in working with texts we give it.
+We are creating a retrieval assistant -- that is, an assistant specialised in working with texts we provide.
 We're giving it a historical text -- but the assistant would likely come into its own interpreting files that the model has not already been trained on -- a novel-in-progress perhaps, or corporate documents.

 The `AssistantFile` class accesses the file aspect of the [assistants API](https://platform.openai.com/docs/api-reference/assistants) and the [File API](https://platform.openai.com/docs/api-reference/files).
 So `createAndAssignAssistantFile()` uploads a given file and then associates it with an assistant.